-Note: You should follow the instructions in "Changing the Full Access password" on page 1-3 and "Setting the Default profile for read-only access" on page 1-4.
+Note: We strongly recommend that you follow the instructions in "Changing the Full Access password" on page 1-3 and "Setting the Default profile for read-only access" on page 1-4.
 These instructions result in two security levels, one that is totally open (Full Access) and one that is totally restrictive (Default).

-If you are the only user who must configure the MAX or perform administrative tasks, you do not need to create any Security profiles in addition to the Default and Full Access profiles.
-However, you can define additional security levels and enable specific users to perform a subset of administrative functions.
+If you are the only user who must configure the MAX or perform administrative tasks, you do not need to create any Security profiles in addition to the ones provided.
+However, many sites choose to define additional security levels and enable certain users to perform a subset of administrative functions.
 You can create up to seven additional Security profiles.
 For more information on these tasks, see Chapter 2, "Setting Up Security Profiles."